Manfroy/Power-Apps-Portals-Page-Components-Navigator/README.md

 {% entitylist id:936DA01F-9ABD-4d9d-80C7-02AF85C822A8 %}
 ```

-For them to show on the tree of components, they have to be refrenced in one of the following ways:
+For them to show on the tree of components, they have to be referenced in one of the following ways:

 ```
 {% entitylist id:page.adx_entitylist.id %}